How to Become a REALTOR® In 2025

 Resources

 NAR® membership provides access to resources that you, as an independent contractor, could never afford by yourself.
-The NAR® conducts market research that can give you an edge over your competitors.
+NAR® conducts market research that can give you an edge over your competitors.
 You'll also have access to qualified real estate attorneys through the REALTORS® Legal Hotline.

-Additionally, your dues will contribute to the NAR®'s political advocacy efforts at the local, state, and national levels.
+Additionally, your dues will contribute to NAR®'s political advocacy efforts at the local, state, and national levels.
 They monitor legislation that will affect the real estate industry and lobby in the interest of the profession.

-Finally, the NAR® has partnerships across many industries with negotiated rates or discounts on essentials like health insurance, travel, print marketing, electronics, and other business supplies.
+Finally, NAR® has partnerships across many industries with negotiated rates or discounts on essentials like health insurance, travel, print marketing, electronics, and other business supplies.

 Networking